 As you can see from the code descriptions, codes 11200 and 11201 are based on the number of tags removed.
 For example, if 1 through 15 skin tags are removed, report code 11200.
 If more than 15 and 25 or fewer skin tags are removed, report 11200 and 11201 as an add-on code.

 CPT code 11200 is always sequenced first, and code 11201 is never reported alone.

-According to the CPT coding guidelines, these codes are reported when skin tag removal is performed by scissoring or any sharp method, ligature strangulation, electrosurgical destruction or combination of treatment modalities, including chemical destruction or electrocauterization of wound, with or without local anesthesia.
+According to the CPT coding guidelines, these codes are reported when skin tag removal is performed by scissoring or any sharp method, ligature strangulation, electrosurgical destruction, or combination of treatment modalities, including chemical destruction or electrocauterization of the wound, with or without local anesthesia.

 Based on what you have learned above, assign the correct CPT code(s) for the following: